calmh/mole/SECURITY.md

 it checks out the request is permitted.
 If it does not, a `403 Forbidden` is returned and the client will have to request a new ticket.

-The ticket itself is a string composed of the authenticated username, the IP the client came from and a validity time in the form of epoch seconds.
-This string is hashed (SHA1) and encrypted (AES256) by the server with a session key.
-To verify a ticket, the following steps are performed;
+The ticket is a hashed (SHA1) and encrypted (AES256) blob containing the authenticated username, the IP the client came from and a validity time in the form of epoch seconds.

- - Decrypt the ticket with the current session key and split into the component parts `username;ip;validity;hash`.

- - If the number of `;`-separated parts was incorrect, the key was not encrypted by the current session key.
-Authentication denied.

- - Verify that `SHA1(username;ip;validity)` == `hash`.
-If not, something
-   has tamperered with the ticket or it was not encrypted by the current session key.
-Authentication denied.

- - Verify that the `validity` time is greater than the current timestamp.
-   If not, it has expired.
-Authentication denied.

- - Verify that the client IP is the one given in the ticket.
-If it is not, the client has changed network connections and needs to reauthenticate.
-Authentication denied.

- - If everything checks out so far, consider the client authenticated as the `username` in the ticket and permit the request to proceed.
+The ticket is considered valid by the server if it decrypts and hashes correctly, the validity time is in the future and the client IP is as set in the ticket.
+If any of these checks fail, authentication based on the ticket is denied.

 The session key used to encrypt the ticket is generated on server startup and not saved.
 Restarting the server will generate a new session